Connect with us

 • Sleeping bag liner – if you think you may be staying in some grubby hostels or renting sleeping bags.

-• Travel Hair Dryer (or other appliances) – tend to break easily and take up a lot of space.
+• Travel hair dryer / straighteners (or other appliances) – tend to break easily and take up a lot of space.

 • Backpack rain cover – or just run to shelter.

-• Tupperware – bulky, but can help you save you a lot of money when cooking food in developed countries.
+• Tupperware – bulky, but can help you save you a lot of money by cooking multiple portions of food when in developed countries.

 • Plastic bags or packing cubes – good for separating things in your bag, or for dirty laundry or shoes.

-• Laptop/ Tablet – can probably get by with just your phone.
-Only recommended if you plan on using for work.
+• Laptop/ tablet – you can easily get by with just your phone.
+Only recommended if you plan on using for work, or want to watch a lot of movies.

-• USB Stick/ Hard Drive – good for backing up photos and documentation, and storing movies, etc too.
+• USB or external drive – good for backing up photos and documentation, and storing movies, etc too.

 • Discount/ youth cards